|

 The "benefit unit" is a co-resident group of people, grouped by ODSP law into family or family-like household units for purposes of determining financial eligibility and calculating the amount of income support entitlement.

 The characterization "dependent" is a legal one, not one based on the self-perception of the members of the benefit unit.
-Further, unless dependents satisfy any required information-disclosure, participation and/or school attendence requirements they will not be considered as part of the "benefit unit" for purposes of calculating income support.
+Further, unless dependents satisfy all required information-disclosure, participation and/or school attendence requirements they may not be considered as part of the "benefit unit" for purposes of calculating income support.

-Though it is rare, non-co-resident spouses can be included in the benefit unit "if the absence is for a reason other than a breakdown in the relationship with no reasonable prospect of reconciliation" [Reg s.1 "dependent"].
+Though it is rare, non-co-resident spouses can be included in the benefit unit "if the absence is for a reason other than a breakdown in the relationship with no reasonable prospect of reconciliation" [General Reg s.1 "dependent"].
 Typically this would be temporary work away from home.

-As well, minor children are still in the benefit unit when their absence from the dwelling unit is "as a result of the involvement of a children's aid society and the absence is expected to be temporary" [Reg 1(1)(c)].
+As well, minor children are still in the benefit unit when their absence from the dwelling unit is "as a result of the involvement of a children's aid society and the absence is expected to be temporary" [General Reg 1(1)(c)].

 If an applicant has no "dependents" (remember that spouses are dependents), they are simply "single persons" and form a one-person benefit unit.